bruzgus1/Milestone_Project_4/README.md

 ## Validation Testing

-- PEP8 - no errors besides settings.py file line to long errors.
+- PEP8 - No Python validation errors were found.
 - W3C - HTML validation no errors were found.
 - W3C - CSS validation no errors were found.